cmput496-dw/Assignment-1/README.md

 # Gomoku Project
-This is our Gomoku assignment for CMPUT-496
+This is our Gomoku assignment for CMPUT-496 at the University of Alberta.

 ## Developers
 Walker P. <br/>